MrRacoon/lifx-client/README.md

-  -p, --pulse             make the lights do a pulse effect -d, --duration=FLOAT    duration/period of time for transitions -P, --persist           If true leave the last effect color. (breathe, pulse) -f, --from=COLOR        The color to start the effect from. defaults to current color (breathe, pulse) -y, --cycles=FLOAT      The number of times to repeat the effect. (breathe, pulse) -e, --peak=FLOAT        Defines where in a period the target color is at its maximum. (breathe) -c, --scene=UUID        activate the scene via uuid
+  -p, --pulse             make the lights do a pulse effect -d, --duration=FLOAT    duration/period of time for transitions -P, --persist           If true leave the last effect color. (breathe, pulse) -f, --from=STRING       The color to start the effect from. defaults to current color (breathe, pulse) -y, --cycles=FLOAT      The number of times to repeat the effect. (breathe, pulse) -e, --peak=FLOAT        Defines where in a period the target color is at its maximum. (breathe) -c, --scene=UUID        activate the scene via uuid